-1. Graduate 6-Month Follow-Up Placement Rate.
+- 1. Graduate 6-Month Follow-Up Placement Rate.
 This measure is required under WIA and is a program priority for the system.
-All phases of CDSS work toward the goal of helping graduates achieve long-term success as a result of their participation in Job Corps.

-Pool: All graduates initially placed in a job, the military, or an educational program, who complete the 6-month follow-up survey.

-Measure: The percentage of graduates in the pool who report they are employed or enrolled in an educational program according to the in a Job, the Military, an Educational Program, or a Job/ School Combination in the 6th Month After Initial Placement Number of Initially Placed Graduates Who Complete the

-Job Corps placement definition.
+All phases of CDSS work toward the goal of helping graduates achieve long-term success as a result of their participation in Job Corps. - Pool: All graduates initially placed in a job, the military, or an educational program, who complete the 6-month follow-up survey. - Measure: The percentage of graduates in the pool who report they are employed or enrolled in an educational program according to the Job Corps placement definition.